hypertidy/geographiclib/README.md

 ## Comparison with other packages

-Several R packages include GeographicLib source code, but none provided the vectorized MGRS, UTM/UPS, and polygon area functionality needed:
+Several R packages provide geodetic functionality, but none provided the complete vectorized interface to GeographicLib needed:

 - **mgrs** - MGRS support but not vectorized, uses older GEOTRANS code
+- **geohash** - Geohash support but not as feature-rich
 - **geosphere** - Miscellaneous geodetic functions including polygon area (spherical approximation)
 - **sf, terra, s2** - Distance and geodetic calculations